earthlab/earthpy/CONTRIBUTING.rst

   line of a docstring should be a standalone summary.
 Parameters and return values should be documented explicitly.

 - Please note that tests are also run via Travis-CI on our documentation.
-So be sure that any ``.rst` file submissions are properly formatted and tests are passing!
+  So be sure that any ``.rst`` file submissions are properly formatted and tests are passing.

 Documentation Updates
 =====================